Vacation Apartment in Munich - 323 sqft, nice, clean, modern (# 854) #854

 Shopping opportunities such as supermarket and bakery, as well as a few cafés, restaurants, internet café, pharmacy, etc. close by.

-Additional Features: Internet Access, Stove, Microwave, Refrigerator, Toaster, Television, Satellite TV, DVD Player, Indoor Pool, Sofabed
+Additional Features: Internet Access, Stove, Microwave, Refrigerator, Toaster, Washing Machine, Clothes Dryer, Television, Satellite TV, DVD Player, Indoor Pool, Sofabed

 Together with the “Fuchsbau” (fox hole) in Munich-Schwabing, which has a similar architectural structure consisting of three wings but is considerably smaller, it is one of the most spectacular buildings in the city of Munich.
 The 18 levels-tall terrace pyramid with its three tracts, towards the southwest, northwest and northeast, is an eye-catcher in the North of Munich that is visible from afar.